Check out the Arboretum’s YouTube Channel or view a selection of our videos below.

 Welcome back, Bonsai!

-Join Steve Schneider, the Director of Operations and Public Programs, for the first installment in a series of behind the scenes videos focused on the Arnold Arboretum’s Bonsai & Penjing Collection.
+Join Steve Schneider, the Director of Operations and Public Programs, for a behind-the-scenes look at the Arboretum’s Bonsai & Penjing Collection.
 In this video, learn about the cold storage facilities, where the dwarfed plants spend their quiet winter months.
 Then watch as one of the largest specimens, a compact hinoki cypress, Chamaecyparis obtusa ‘Chabo-hiba’ is welcomed into the pavilion for the growing season.